amgorithm/Project-3/README.md

 ![User controller](./client/src/images/readme/user-controller.png)

-Next, I connected the controllers to their respective routes and ensured that the authorisation checking middleware (which checks for a user logged in) was inputted for post, patch, and delete
+Next, I connected the controllers to their respective routes and ensured that the authorisation checking middleware (which checks for a user logged in) was inputted for post, patch, and delete.

 Blogs route: